-Since the CIA pass rate is so low, many candidates have to retake one or more sections.
-But don’t worry – you can retake the CIA exam as many times as needed.
-However, you have to wait at least 60 days before signing up to retake your failed section.
+Since the CIA pass rate is so low, many candidates must retake one or more sections.
+But don’t worry – you can retake the CIA exam as often as needed.
+However, you must wait at least 60 days before signing up to retake your failed section.

-There’s really only one way to prepare for the CIA exam: study.
+There’s really only one way to prepare for the CIA exam: Study.
 When you sign up for the CIA program, you’ll receive some CIA exam study materials from IIA.
-Definitely read through them, but most candidates use a CIA review course, too.
-Make sure your course has a good CIA exam question bank, and then take at least one CIA practice exam.
+Read through them, but most candidates use a CIA review course, too.
+Ensure your course has a good CIA exam question bank, and then take at least one CIA practice exam.

 Yes—you can reschedule a CIA exam appointment.
 However, you must contact Pearson VUE at least 48 hours before your scheduled exam date and time.

 I’ve reviewed the best CIA exam prep materials for you!
 However, my #1 rated CIA course is Gleim.
 After all, Gleim has been in business for over 40 years and has repeatedly proved itself via the CIA exam pass rates of its users.